Graduate Interdisciplinary Specializations and Minors

 Graduate Interdisciplinary Specialization - A multidisciplinary field of social-science research that seeks to integrate basic science and developmental theory with applied science on practices, policies, and programs.
 Applied developmental scientists might answer such questions as: Do summer reading programs help adolescents to read more often during summer?
 How does parental sexual orientation affect young children?
 Do welfare policies promote children’s school readiness?

-Graduate Interdisciplinary Specialization for graduate students NOT in Educational Studies - If you want to become a college or university professor, this specialization will give you the skills to achieve it.
+Graduate Certificate - If you want to become a college or university professor, this specialization can give you the skills needed to achieve it.
 In this program, graduate students engage in rigorous, structured exploration of theories and practice of university-level teaching, both in general and in their own discipline.
 You will develop skills and experiences to become a reflective and scholarly professor.
 No prior teaching experience is required.

 Graduate Interdisciplinary Specialization - The Graduate Interdisciplinary Specialization in Quantitative Research Methods (GISQRM) is designed to provide advanced training in data analysis and quantitative research to students in diverse graduate-level research programs.
 Students are exposed to cross-disciplinary methodologies and research paradigms and complete an independent, advanced quantitative research project resulting in a paper suitable for submission for publication.
 Strong foundational background in quantitative methodology is expected.